kedacore/keda-docs/content/docs/2.13/troubleshooting.md

 ```
 and it will be exposed on the port you specified.

-after enabling it you can port-forward or expose the service and use tool like go tool pprof in order to get profiling data.
+After enabling it you can port-forward or expose the service and use tool like go tool pprof in order to get profiling data.

 For more info look at this document https://go.dev/blog/pprof.